fwojcik/smhasher3/hashes/README.latersteps.md

 More complex endianness scenarios
 ---------------------------------

-Here are some cases where trickier bytewswapping requirements might sneak in:
+Here are some cases where trickier bytewswapping approaches might sneak in:

 - Hashes which use fancy ways to read the tail of the input which can be a less than a "block" of data.
 The original code might look like: